radish-es/casebook-property/content/cases/mariner.md

     source_url: 'https://decisia.lexum.com/nsc/nsca/en/item/13502/index.do'
     license: 'https://courts.ns.ca/General_Content/copyright_pop_up.htm'
 tags:
-  - defacto-expropriation
+  - constructive-takings
 links:
   - url: content/statutes/expropriation-act.md
-    explanation: How does Justice Cromwell's decision in Mariner fill in the interpretive "gaps" in Nova Scotia's expropriation statute in cases of de facto expropriation?
+    explanation: How does Justice Cromwell's decision in Mariner fill in the interpretive "gaps" in Nova Scotia's expropriation statute in cases of constructive takings?
   - url: content/cases/cpr.md
-    explanation: In this case, the Supreme Court picks up on the analysis in Mariner as the basis for a new test in cases of de facto expropriation.
+    explanation: In this case, the Supreme Court picks up on the analysis in Mariner as the basis for a new test in cases of constructive expropriation.
 Does it reach the right result?
   - url: content/concepts/liberalism.md
-    explanation: In what ways is Justice Cromwell's decision in this case consistent with the modern style of Anglo-Canadian legal thought?
+    explanation: In what ways is Justice Cromwell's decision in this case consistent or inconsistent with the modern style of Anglo-Canadian legal thought?
 published: true
 ---